audrey verma

 Research Projects

-• current: Digital Afterlives of Nature (Leverhulme Early Career Fellowship)
+• 2019-2022: Digital Afterlives of Nature (Leverhulme Early Career Fellowship)

 • October 2016 – September 2018: Research Associate on the Creative Fuse North East project, with the Department of Sociology, Newcastle University; working with Creative Fuse Co-PI Dr Cathrine Degnen